Valorant Weapons Guide – Part 12: Guardian

 Damage, rate of fire, firing pattern

 Massive – this word probably best describes the Guardian’s damage potential.
 One shot to the head, headshot, thank you, ez!
 Two shots to the body achieve the same success.
 You can see: The Rifle is actually a hidden Sniper, at least in terms of its damage.
 The values for this are: From zero to 50 meters, the Guardian does 195 damage with a headshot, 65 with a hit to the body and 49 to the legs.
 That’s something to be proud of!
 Even better, the rate of fire is very solid at 6.5 rounds per second.
 The only drawback is the magazine, which “only” holds 12 bullets.
 But that’s enough to skillfully take out an entire team – you just have to hit it!
-And thanks to the firing pattern, that works pretty well, at least for the first few shots – because the gun stays very precise there.
+And thanks to the firing pattern, that works pretty well, at least for the few shots – because the gun stays very precise there.
 After that, it moves up and down as you shoot.
 So it’s advisable not to click too quickly.
 Rather one shot, one hit.

 The Guardian is not a run-and-gun weapon.
 Players should rather use it to take up positions behind walls and objects and take out approaching enemies with a well-aimed headshot.
 However, the Rifle is not only something for defenders who secure a certain spot, but can also benefit the attackers.
 Here, however, also applies: hide and go with caution around corners.
 Not that one is sniped away.